 In a positive step, the Economic Community of West African States (ECOWAS) adopted a new directive on tobacco taxation in December 2017.
 The goal of the research project is to assist member states in implementing the directive, by providing both regional analysis and in-depth diagnostic and economic modelling studies in three key countries: Nigeria, Senegal, and Ghana.

-This project will be conducted in partnership with the Economics of Tobacco Control Project at the University of Cape Town (project lead) and the Consortium pour la recherche économique et sociale (CRES) based in Senegal.
+This project will be conducted in partnership with the Research Unit on the Economics of Excisable Products (REEP) at the University of Cape Town (project lead) and the Consortium pour la recherche économique et sociale (CRES) based in Senegal.
 The research will identify:

 - Best practices in tobacco taxation, focusing on the impact of tobacco tax increases on tobacco consumption, government tax revenue and industry pricing of tobacco products

 - The economic impact of tobacco control policies